morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 [^BigScienceAuthors]:
     These author lists are tiny by the scale of some Big Science projects.
     [The current record is a physics paper with 5,154 authors](https://www.nature.com/articles/nature.2015.17567).
-    Thirty authors is small by Big Science standards, but it's extremely large by historical standards in artificial intelligence and machine learning.
+    Thirty authors is small by Big Science standards, but it's large by historical standards in artificial intelligence and machine learning. de Solla Price (1986) discusses the impact of Big Science on publishing more than I will here, but I will note that this is an easily tested hypthesis (e.g., see Kahn, 2016).

 Naturally, there are problems with the Big Science approach.
 It doesn't always work -- there have been Big Failures too (for example, Biosphere 2, and the Human Brain Project).